rnakato/DROMPAplus/docs/content/parse2wig.rst

 Parse2wig
 ============

 Parse2wig preprocesses an input mapfile into bin data (the number of mapped read per bin).
+A sample script file for tutorial is in “tutorial” derectory.

 .. contents::